Skip to content

 keycard auth signout --zone <zone-id>

-Authorize access to one or more resources.
-If you don’t have an active session, this command initiates sign-in automatically.
+Authorize access to one or more resources, also initiate sign-in if you don’t have an active session.

 Terminal window